-We sure are living in crazy times, and this short holiday coming up is just what we need, children and parents alike to get us through to year end.
+We sure are living in crazy times.
 The problem is when your little one says “I am bored, mummy”, “what can I do now?”, “how much longer” and the list of questions goes on.
-Instead of rushing out to spend money why not recycle material that is lying around and make an areoplane with ice cream sticks?
+Instead of rushing out to spend money why not recycle material that is lying around and make an aeroplane with ice cream sticks?

 Beads, pom poms, or any items to decorate your plane

 Koki’s or paint